 A significant portion of the Company's insurance business relates to unit-linked policies and policies written into with-profits funds.
 For these lines of business excess investment performance is effectively passed on to our policyholders.
-Outside of these lines of business the Company holds assets which are expected to perform in line with our Best Estimate Liabilities.
+Outside of these lines of business and excluding any assets held for shareholder purposes only the Company holds assets which are expected to perform in line with our Best Estimate Liabilities.
 Hence, any changes to asset values are 'matched' by changes to policyholder liabilities.

-The following tables outline the investment performance of ALPI's unit-linked and non-linked investments in 2023, with a comparison to the previous year.
-The tables are prepared as per the guidance for QRT S09.01.
+The following tables outline the investment performance of ALPI's unit-linked and non-linked investments in 2024, with a comparison to the previous year.
+The tables are prepared as per the guidance for ORT S09.01.